globoglobito/Python-Guide/README.md

 ```

 ### shutil Module:
-living on top of the os module it makes high elvel operations on files and collections of files easier
+living on top of the os module it makes high level operations on files and collections of files easier

 ```python